jkomyno/react-native-user-inactivity/README.md

 </p>

 > React Native component that notifies if the user is active or not (i.e. when the app surface hasn't been touched for more than a certain amount of ms).

+As of version 1.1.0, `react-native-user-inactivity` resets the timer also when the keyboard appears or disappears.
+If you want to avoid this behaviour, you can set the `skipKeyboard` property to `true`.

 As of version 1.0.0, `react-native-user-inactivity` has been rebuilt as a functional component that uses the new React Hook API.
 Thanks to [`usetimeout-react-hook`](https://github.com/jkomyno/usetimeout-react-hook), `react-native-user-inactivity` supports timers different